 A university student may wish to seek your help before studying abroad for a year in Germany.
 There may be a young aspiring cook that wants to learn from the best chefs in Italy, but is worried about communicating efficiently in the kitchen.
 The point is, there are other languages that you could teach, and you could make just as much money, if not more, teaching them.

 Just make sure your Japanese is at least basic level to help your lessons run more smoothly.
-Rocket Japanese is a good place to start with.
+Japanese From Zero is a good place to start.

 2. Flip Retro Games and Related Goods